Lamium: Ecology

 Lamium species are used as food plants by the larvae of some Lepidoptera species including angle shades, setaceous Hebrew character and the Coleophora case-bearers C. ballotella, C. lineolea and C. ochripennella.

 Cultivation

 Lamium species are widely cultivated as groundcover, and numerous cultivars have been selected for garden use.
 They are frost hardy and grow well in most soils.
 Flower colour determines planting season and light requirement: white- and purple-coloured flowered species are planted in spring and prefer full sun.
 The yellow-flowered ones are planted in fall (autumn) and prefer shade.
 They often have invasive habits and need plenty of room.

+Cultural references

+Louise Glück, in her 1992 collection The Wild Iris has a poem entitled Lamium, which begins, "This is how you live when you have a cold heart./ As I do: in shadows, trailing over cool rock/ under the great maple trees."